RBhuiya/GIS-Drone-and-Machine-Learning-for-Resource-Mapping/README.md

         - Use QGIS query tools to view district codes and states.
         - Utilize QGIS analysis tools to study district borders and how they share boundaries with neighboring districts or states.

-# ✅️Benefits of This Analysis
+# ✅️ Benefits of This Analysis
 By working with this dataset, users can:
    - Quickly identify which district is located in which state.
    - Analyse how much boundary each district shares with others.